 This document is an overview of the processes followed by the implementation team when involved in a customer implementation project.
-It is specific to the process for Jointly Managed Implementations.
-Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in those cases.
+It is specific to the process for customers utilizing the Jointly Deployed offering with assistance from the Implementation Team.
+Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in specific scenarios.

 For information on recommended deployment types and strategies, visit Implementation Strategies.

 - Jointly Deployed: This offering encompasses any self-hosted deployment projects for which the Implementation Team is directly engaged.
 The implementation team provides dedicated implementation expertise and at-the-elbow support to reduce the time to install Sourcegraph, primarily in particularly complex deployment scenarios.
 In the future, this offering may include paid implementation support and badged access into customer environments.

 - Jointly Managed: This will be a paid offering for self-hosted customers as part of a premium support offering (often with environment badged access) for dedicated post-deployment work such as upgrades, feature expansions, and environment management.
 The goal of this offering is to reduce or eliminate the need for dedicated customer admins while ensuring a high quality instance and priority Sourcegraph support.